huntdatacenter/about/pages/index.md

             <v-card-text>
               <v-row dense>
                 <v-col cols="12">
-                  Trust is the foundation for everything we do.
+                  Trust is the currency in science and the foundation for everything we do.
 Since its beginning in 1984, HUNT has been pioneering trustworthy care for health data.
-We have continued the tradition with third-party verified trust, caring deeply for study participants and their data.
+We have expanded this tradition with third-party verified trust, caring deeply for study participants and their data.
                 </v-col>
               </v-row>
             </v-card-text>